-8.24.
-Between 2018 and 2020, pre-application discussions have been held with regard to five potential sand and gravel sites, including potential changes to existing sites.
+8.22.
+In 2021, pre-application discussions have been held with regard to six potential sand and gravel sites, including potential changes to existing sites.
+In addition, as of 1st November 2022, discussions have been held regarding 2 potential sand and gravel sites in 2022.
 These discussions are confidential and may not result in planning applications being brought forward, but they indicate that there is interest in developing further sand and gravel workings in Worcestershire.